NYC-based psychotherapy practice focused on growth, introspection, and unburdening — across languages, cultures, and relationship structures.

 What types of therapy do you offer?

-Cabezas Therapy is a multilingual group practice based in Williamsburg, Brooklyn, offering individual therapy, couples and relationship therapy, and ketamine-assisted psychotherapy across New York State.
-We work from a trauma-informed lens — because what's happening now didn't come out of nowhere.
+Cabezas Therapy is a multilingual group practice based in New York City offering individual therapy, couples and relationship therapy, and ketamine-assisted psychotherapy across New York State.

 When Things Are Hard to Talk About